icozbas/icozbas.github.io/_insights/ai-in-sustainment-the-stop-point.md

 Then the decision must be traceable to assumptions, inputs, and sensitivity.
 Otherwise it is not a decision, it is a bet.

-I do not sell opaque black boxes, and I do not claim certainty where uncertainty dominates.
+I do not build opaque black boxes, and I do not claim certainty where uncertainty dominates.

 ## Black box vs glass box